oitzujoey/duck-lisp/docs/language.md

 Integers, floats, booleans, strings, cons, symbols, closures, vectors, types, composites

+Other types may be added to the language though the C API.
+I don't consider adding types trivial though.

 The type of a value can be queried using the `type-of` keyword.
 The type of the returned value is a type.

 ```lisp